kalsloos/ai-toolkit-helper/README.md

 ## Detailed Workflow

-1. **Image Preparation**: Use the Image Captioning tab to load, view, and automatically caption your dataset images.
+1. **Image Preparation**:
+   - Use the Image Captioning tab to load, view, and automatically caption your dataset images.
+   - Convert all images to PNG format for consistency in your dataset.
 2. **Configuration**: Utilize the Config Generator to create custom YAML files for various training scenarios.
 3. **Training**: Queue and execute batch training jobs in the Training tab.
 4. **Monitoring**: Keep track of your training progress through the application and optional Telegram notifications.

+## About the Author

+AI Toolkit Helper was created by a passionate AI enthusiast who is not a professional coder.
+This project was developed with the assistance of AI language models like Claude and ChatGPT, demonstrating the potential of AI-assisted development.
+The primary goals were to improve personal workflow efficiency and to potentially help others in the AI Toolkit community.

 ## Contributing